JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/08-Control-Flow-Typeclasses/12-Useful-Monads.md

 ## JavaScript Code

-In JavaScript, we would might write this code:
+In JavaScript, we might write this code:
 ```javascript
 let list1 = [1, 2, 3];
 let list2 = [2, 3, 4];